imsaqib/BeWAYre_CityCommand/BeWayre/README.md

  --Steps to install libraries- _pip install library_name_

- --Change the path of files in the CodeMB.py in line_203 & 212
+ --Change the path of files in the CodeMB.py in line 279,288 and 391

  --Then Run the script "CodeMB.py"